 Inspired by The Business Model Canvas, the Co.Starters Canvas provides an intuitive visual map to help participants understand, organize and test their ideas.

-The next cohort will start on February 22nd, meeting every Wednesday night for 9 weeks at Causeway.
+The next cohort will start on September 11th, meeting every Monday night for 9 weeks at Causeway.
+This time around, we'll be off on October 16th for a break week, and then pick back up the following Monday as usual.
+Our Celebration night will be on November 13th.
 The course fee is $150, which includes course materials, office hours with the program facilitator to address your individual needs, and access to community events, networking opportunities, and other resources.
 We don’t want cost to be a barrier, so we are willing to offer a weekly payment plan of around $16 per class if necessary.

 This class will focus on identifying and testing your assumptions, articulating your vision and mission, discovering personal strengths, and identifying obstacles.